 A Clinical Scientist in Nephrology fellowship may be granted yearly, with a maximum duration of two years for each fellowship.
 The maximum level of funding of $80,000 per year shall be used principally to support the candidate and his or her career development.
 This sum is expected to cover the individual fellow's salary (which will follow NIH guidelines according to the post-graduate year plus comparable fringe benefits at the institution, not to exceed $50,000) as well as training-related expenses.

-The deadline for application submissions for the 2016-2017 academic was December 1, 2015.
-If you would like to be informed of the next application period, or for questions about the program, please email Ruth Martinez.
+The deadline for application submissions for the 2017-2018 academic year is December 1, 2016.
+For questions about the program, please email Ruth Flores.

 Meet the current CSN fellows

 Dr. John Stanifer is the American Kidney Fund-Amgen Clinical Scientist in Nephrology fellow.
 He completed his residency at Duke University where he is also now completing his renal fellowship.
 Dr. Stanifer's research aims to assess the health literacy of individuals with chronic kidney disease from an underserved community in southeastern North Carolina with a large American Indian and African American population.
 Read a post by Dr. Stanifer on our blog, Kidney Today.

 Year Fellowship Awarded: 2015

 Dr. Susan Wong is the American Kidney Fund-Sanofi Clinical Scientist in Nephrology fellow.
 Dr. Wong received her M.D. from the University of Pittsburgh in 2009, and is completing her renal fellowship at the University of Washington.
 With funding support from the American Kidney Fund and Sanofi, Dr. Wong will research the reasons some older adults do not receive dialysis as treatment for kidney failure, also known as end-stage renal disease, and the circumstances under which that decision occurs.